visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-configuration.md

 }
 ```

-By default, FLLM includes one indexing profile named `AzureAISearch_Default_001` which uses the `AzureAISearchIndexer` indexer.
-You can add indexing profiles to this file to configure the indexing used by the vectorization pipelines.
-For more details, see [Managing vectorization profiles](vectorization-profiles.md).

-Currently, the following indexers are supported:
+Currently, the following `indexer` types are supported:

 - `AzureAISearchIndexer` - indexes the vectors into an Azure AI Search index (see [`AzureAISearchIndexer`](./vectorization-profiles.md#azureaisearchindexer)).